ClusterHQ/flocker/docs/using/administering/debugging.rst

 CentOS 7 Bug Reporting
 ^^^^^^^^^^^^^^^^^^^^^^

-When reporting issues with Flocker on Centos 7 always include copies of all the log files.
+When reporting issues with Flocker on CentOS 7 always include copies of all the log files.

 The relevant logs can be exported by running the following script: